 Reinsurance premiums for ceded reinsurance are recognised as an expense on a basis that is consistent with the recognition basis for the premiums on the related insurance contracts.
 For general insurance business, reinsurance premiums are expensed over the period that the reinsurance cover is provided based on the expected pattern of the reinsured risks.
 The unexpensed portion of ceded reinsurance premiums is included in reinsurance assets.

-The net amounts paid to a reassurer at the inception of a contract may be less than the reassurance assets recognised by the Group in respect of its rights under such contracts.
-Any difference between the premium due to the reinsurer and the reassurance asset recognised is included in the income statement in the period in which the reinsurance premium is due.
+The net amounts paid to a reinsurer at the inception of a contract may be less than the reinsurance assets recognised by the Group in respect of its rights under such contracts.
+Any difference between the premium due to the reinsurer and the reinsurance asset recognised is included in the income statement in the period in which the reinsurance premium is due.

 The amounts recognised as reinsurance assets are measured on a basis that is consistent with the measurement of the provisions held in respect of the related insurance contracts.